 Originally we set up and ran The Generating Company (Genco), intent on breaking down the barriers between circus, dance and theatre, to create and produce shows and events worldwide.
 The company was born out of the Millennium Dome Central show in 2000, as an idea by Millennium Dome Creative Director, the late Mark Fisher, and Head of Show, Paul Cockle.
 In 2015, The Generating Company closed and set up a production company to work together with Stufish entertainment architects.

-Abigail and Paul are now freelancers working to create and produce shows around the world, while devoting as much time as possible to building and enhancing the programme and space at the centre de création.
+Abigail is now freelance and Paul works as a producer for Anystage Productions both working to create shows around the world, while devoting as much time as possible to building and enhancing the programme and space at the centre de création.